What is an Insolvency Practitioner?

 The Joint Insolvency Examination Board (JIEB) qualification plays a significant role in the world of insolvency practitioners.

-By choosing a well licensed professional IP, clients can be confident in the quality of advice and assistance they receive from business recovery professionals.
+By choosing a licensed professional IP, clients can be confident in the quality of advice and assistance they receive from business recovery professionals.

 Becoming a Licensed Insolvency Practitioner